How to Achieve a Perfect Guitar Pedal Order

 The output buffer is placed at the end of the signal chain order.

-These buffers act as amplifiers and help maintain the signal strength transmitted from the guitar through the tuner and wah, through the rest of the pedals in the signal chain order before hitting the amp.
+These buffers act as amplifiers and help maintain the signal strength transmitted from the guitar through the tuner and wah, through the rest of the pedals in the signal chain before hitting the amp, and necessary for a perfect guitar pedal order.

 Looking for a buffer pedal?
 Well, here’s some good news: most guitar pedals today come with a buffer feature.
 Here are a few that serve a dual purpose: